orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/README.md

 - `wizard-next`
 - `review`

-*NOTE: As of Orbeon Forms 4.2, the `clear` and `pdf` buttons are not implemented as processes but handled directly by Form Runner.*
+The `clear` button is not implemented as processes but handled directly by Form Runner.
+This is also the case of the `pdf` and `tiff` buttons, until Orbeon Forms 2016.3.
+[SINCE Orbeon Forms 2017.1] The `pdf` and `tiff` buttons are implemented using the `open-rendered-format` action.

 ## Customizing existing processes